Carlisle II: History

 In 1923 she was rebuilt as a car ferry and ran from Gooseberry Point to Lummi and Orcas islands.

 Horluck Transportation Co., under Captain Willis Nearhoff, purchased Carlisle II in 1936 and converted her back to passenger vessel use for the short run between Bremerton and Port Orchard across Sinclair Inlet.
 The service was heavily used during the war years by personnel commuting to and from the Puget Sound Naval Shipyard in Bremerton.
 Eventually Mr. Nearhoff's daughter, Mary Lieske, became manager and then owner of the company.
 She was also reportedly the first woman ferry captain.

 Seattle businessman Hilton Smith bought out Horluck in 1995 and invested almost $300,000 in repairs and upgrades to Carlisle II.
 In 2008, Kitsap Transit purchased Carlisle II from Smith and continues to use her as needed on the Bremerton-Port Orchard run.
-The vessel underwent a major, two-year renovation that cost $1.3 million and wa completed in 2021.
+The vessel underwent a major, two-year renovation that cost $1.3 million and was completed in 2021.
 The renovation included replacing the engine, generator, ventilation, and propeller, along with repainting of the exterior and seating areas.

-Current Status
+Current status

-Carlisle II remains in operation, offering regularly scheduled foot passenger service between Bremerton and Port Orchard, Washington.
-It is planned to be replaced by the MV Waterman, a hybrid diesel-electric ferry, and relegated to backup service.
+Carlisle II remains in operation, acting as a backup vessel for service between Bremerton and Port Orchard, Washington.
+The MV Waterman, a hybrid diesel-electric ferry, is the primary vessel for the service.

 Carlisle II has been designated a "Floating Museum" by the Washington Commission for the Humanities, and her interior is decorated with numerous photos and information about her and other Mosquito Fleet vessels.